Progressive Web Apps vs Native Apps

 These progressive web apps can be found and viewed just as easily as a native app can on a user’s device.
 PWA’s can be added to a home screen and show up just like a normal app would, with an icon and a name underneath.
 You can see whether a website can be installed as a PWA on the right-hand side of the URL bar.
 It should show up as either a “+” icon telling you to “Install”, or as an arrangement of squares that want you to install a service worker.

-If you cannot see an “Install” button, try clicking the options (three dots on the header) and click Install, which can be found under “Find…”.
+If you cannot see an “Install” button, try clicking the options (three dots on the header of the browser) and click "Save and share" then "Install".

-Screenshot of the options to install twitter on chrome
+Screenshot of the options to install Twitter/X on Chrome

 Adding a PWA as an icon on your home screen/desktop is something that a lot of people overlook or forget about.
 If you want to add a PWA to your phone, have a look here (https://natomasunified.org/kb/add-website-to-mobile-device-home-screen/).
 (Bear in mind that the PWA will only work similarly to an app if designed to be a PWA.
 If not, it will act as a normal webpage shortcut).